Rob Beckley (police officer): Career

-His first police service was with the Metropolitan Police in Brixton, Southall and New Scotland Yard (1986–1997), with whom he rose to the rank of Chief Inspector, before being promoted to Chief Superintendent during a subsequent spell in Thames Valley Police (1997–2002).
-He was then promoted to Assistant Chief Constable just before moving to head Territorial Operations (and later Crime and Operations) in Hertfordshire Police (2002–2007) then to become Deputy Chief Constable of Avon and Somerset Police (2007–2016).
+Beckley's first police service was with the Metropolitan Police in Brixton, Southall and New Scotland Yard (1986–1997), with whom he rose to the rank of Chief Inspector, before being promoted to chief superintendent during a subsequent spell in Thames Valley Police (1997–2002).
+He was then promoted to assistant chief constable just before moving to head Territorial Operations (and later Crime and Operations) in Hertfordshire Police (2002–2007) then to become deputy chief constable of Avon and Somerset Police (2007–2016).

 In parallel with these posts he also held the national portfolio for citizens in policing and later for counter-terrorism and matters of race and faith.
-This was followed by time as Chief Operating Officer of the new College of Policing from July 2013 to 2016, after which he was appointed an Assistant Commissioner in the Metropolitan Police simultaneously with his appointment to his role with Operation Resolve.
+This was followed by time as chief operating officer of the new College of Policing from July 2013 to 2016, after which he was appointed an assistant commissioner in the Metropolitan Police simultaneously with his appointment to his role with Operation Resolve.
 In April 2018, in his role with the Home Office, he responded to the investigation into Operation Midland by recommending a move away from police automatically believing victims to one in which victims were reassured they were being listened to.

+Rob Beckley became High Sheriff of Somerset in March 2024.
+He actively supports and is a trustee of a number of charities, some local to Somerset as well as international charities such as the Bishop Tutu Foundation and Project Trust.